-- Control of alcohol consumption - Vehicle cruising (to include speeding, driving in convoy, racing, performing stunts, sounding horns and revving engines as to cause a nuisance, and wheel spins) to include cars, motorbikes and mopeds - Holding of fireworks to cause intimidation etc. and the throwing of fireworks - Dog controls - Persons loitering in Council housing estates - Intimidatory begging - Possession, use, consumption and supply of psychoactive substances
+- Control of alcohol consumption

+- Vehicle cruising (to include speeding, driving in convoy, racing, performing stunts, sounding horns and revving engines as to cause a nuisance, and wheel spins) to include cars, motorbikes and mopeds

+- Holding of fireworks to cause intimidation etc. and the throwing of fireworks

+- Dog controls

+- Persons loitering in Council housing estates

+- Intimidatory begging

 - Persons windscreen washing/selling goods

-- Prostitution

-- Smoking in enclosed playgrounds

-- Flying of drones

-- Motor vehicles (i.e. those deposited on Council land or land adjoining the highway for an unreasonable period of time)

-- Parking around schools

-- Riding of mopeds to cause alarm, distress, annoyance or damage

-- Loitering by persons causing intimidation, harassment, alarm or distress and/or drug dealing/use in Ponders End Recreation Ground and A10 Enfield Retail Park.
+- Prostitution - Smoking in enclosed playgrounds - Flying of drones - Motor vehicles (i.e. those deposited on Council land or land adjoining the highway for an unreasonable period of time) - Riding of mopeds to cause alarm, distress, annoyance or damage - Loitering by persons causing intimidation, harassment, alarm or distress and/or drug dealing/use in Ponders End Recreation Ground and A10 Enfield Retail Park - Persons sleeping in and/or residing in vehicles and similar structures - Persons staying overnight fishing and/or discarding fishing materials, and/or removing fish

 PSPOs are a useful tool to tackle and reduce anti-social behaviours in the local authority's area in order to allow public spaces to be enjoyed by the law-abiding majority and to make them feel safer.
-Individuals or groups that fail to meet the requirements of the PSPOs will be subject to criminal sanctions such as service of a fixed penalty notice (maximum £100) and prosecution (maximum fine on conviction of £1000, or £500 for consuming alcohol and failing to hand over the alcohol when requested).
+Individuals or groups that fail to meet the requirements of the PSPOs will be subject to criminal sanctions such as service of a fixed penalty notice (£100) and prosecution (maximum fine on conviction of £1000, or £500 for consuming alcohol and failing to hand over the alcohol when requested).